EternityForest/LazyMesh/README.md

 This should be sent with the rolling codes for the *next* hour rather than the current hour, so that connections can be set up in advance and everything works even when times are out of sync.

+## Bluetooth

+Nodes mesh via bluetooth using an extended advertising packet with service UUID d1a77e11-420f-9f11-1a00-10a6beef0001, and the payload just being the packet format above.